I’ll be honest, most of these bad SEO tactics should be obvious.

 You can even set up your site so that you can manually approve comments.

-This lets you only allow a select few to go live.
-And you can scan each for spammy copy or links before approving them.
+This lets you scan each for spammy copy or links before approving them.

 Blacklisting comes in handy for repeat offenders.